magepages/mpdocs/docs/better-popup/index.md

   * **Include Page with URL contains**:
     * The popup will display on the pages that contain the URL path entered
     * The URL path is separated by downlines

+  * **Exclude pages**:
+    * Enter the pages that you don't want to display the popup
+    * The pages are separated by commas

+  * **Exclude Page with URL contains**:
+    * The poopup won't display on the pages that contain the URL path entered
+    * The URL path is separated by downlines

+**Note**: The priority of Exclude section is greater than the Include section.

 ### When to Show